Dynamical instability of minimal surfaces at flat singular points: Introduction

 The paper is organized as follows.
 In section \ref{sec:notation} we fix the relevant notation and terminology; in section \ref{sec:statements} we discuss the precise assumptions on the set $\Gamma_0$ and state precisely the main result, Theorem \ref{t:main}; in section \ref{sec:hole} we describe how to suitably modify $\Gamma_0$ in an $\eps$-neighborhood of $x_0$ in order to obtain a new set $\Gamma_0^\eps$ which has strictly less mass than $\Gamma_0$ (we shall say, informally, that $\Gamma_0^\eps$ has a ``hole'' at $x_0$), and then we take advantage of \cite{ST19} to produce a Brakke flow starting with $\Gamma_0^\eps$; sections \ref{sec:expanding holes lemma} and \ref{sec:excess} are the technical core of the paper, as they contain the main estimates needed to show that, along the Brakke flow evolution, the hole in $\Gamma_0^\eps$ \emph{expands} in a precisely quantifiable way.
 Performing this operation of hole nucleation / hole expansion along a suitable sequence $\eps_j$ produces a sequence of Brakke flows which converges, as $j \to \infty$, to a limiting Brakke flow of surfaces starting with $\Gamma_0$ and having a definite mass drop (with respect to $\Gamma_0$) at a later time, thus completing the proof of Theorem \ref{thm:main letter}: this is achieved in section \ref{sec:main proof}.

+\textbf{Acknowledgments:} S.S. was partially supported by grant PRIN 2022PJ9EFL ``\textit{Geometric Measure Theory: Structure of Singular Measures, Regularity Theory and Applications in the Calculus of Variations}'', funded by the European Union under NextGenerationEU and by the Italian Ministry of University and Research \smash{

-\textbf{Acknowledgments:} The research of S.S. was supported by the National Science Foundation under grants DMS 2000034, FRG-DMS 1854344, and RTG-DMS 1840314.
-Y.T. was partially supported by JSPS Grant- in-aid for scientific research 18H03670, 19H00639 and 17H01092.
+}, and by the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni of INdAM; Y.T. was partially supported by JSPS Grant-in-aid for scientific research 18H03670, 19H00639 and 17H01092.